Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Introduction

-\subsection{Heuristics of the Main Results}
+\subsection{Heuristics of the main results}

-It is common in the literature, for example in the works \cite{Newman95}, \cite{NewmanPiza1995}, \cite{LiceaNewman1996}, \cite{DamronHanson14}, \cite{DamronHanson2017}, to take as assumption specific unproved properties of the boundary of the limit shape such as differentiability, and curvature, either locally or globally, which eliminates the possibility of facets or corners.
+It is common in the literature, for instance, in the works \cite{Newman95}, \cite{NewmanPiza1995}, \cite{LiceaNewman1996}, \cite{DamronHanson14}, \cite{DamronHanson2017}, to assume specific unproved properties of the limit shape.
+Often properties such as differentiability, and curvature, either locally or globally, which eliminates the possibility of facets or corners.
 These properties are believed to be valid under our assumptions, but there is no proof yet.
-We will also make similar assumptions.
+We also make similar assumptions.

 Suppose the boundary of the limit shape is differentiable at a direction $\theta$, and $\theta^t$ is the corresponding tangential direction.
-By \emph{transverse increments} we mean differences of the form $T(\0,\x)-T(\0,\y)$ where $\x$ has direction $\theta$, $\x-\y$ has direction $\tht$.
+By \emph{transverse increments} we mean differences of the form $T(\origin,\bx)-T(\origin,\by)$ where $\bx$ has direction $\theta$, $\bx-\by$ has direction $\tht$.
 Heuristically we can say what the order of the fluctuations of transverse increments should be.
 For this, we need the scaling exponents $\chi$ and $\xi$.

-It is believed that for FPP on Euclidean lattices of any dimension, that there exists an exponent $\chi$, called the \emph{`fluctuation exponent,'} such that $T(\0,\v)-h(\v)$ is of the order of $\ltwo{\v}^\chi$ ($\ltwo{\cdot}$ is the Euclidean norm.)
-Also, it is believed that there exists an exponent $\xi$, called the \emph{`wandering exponent,'} such that the geodesic $\Gamma(\0,\v)$ wanders $\ltwo{\v}^\xi$ distance on average from the line joining $\0$ and $\v$.
-The two exponents are related by the equation $\chi=2\xi-1$ which has been proved by \cite{Chatterjee2013} assuming $\chi$ and $\xi$ exist in a certain sense.
+It is believed that for FPP on Euclidean lattices of any dimension, that there exists an exponent $\chi$, called the \emph{`fluctuation exponent,'} such that $T(\origin,\bv)-h(\bv)$ is of the order of $\ltwo{\bv}^\chi$ ($\ltwo{\cdot}$ is the Euclidean norm.)
+Also, it is believed that there exists an exponent $\xi$, called the \emph{`wandering exponent,'} such that the geodesic $\Gamma(\origin,\bv)$ wanders $\ltwo{\bv}^\xi$ distance on average from the line joining $\origin$ and $\bv$.
+The two exponents are related by the equation $\chi=2\xi-1$ which was proved in \cite{Chatterjee2013} assuming $\chi$ and $\xi$ exist in a certain sense.
 In dimension $d=2$ it is believed that $\chi=1/3$ and $\xi=2/3$.
 In $d=3$ it is believed that $\chi$ is approximately $1/4$, and in higher dimensions there does not seem to be a consensus even among physicists about values of $\chi$ and $\xi$, see for example \cite{Marinari_2002}, \cite{Le_Doussal_2005}, \cite{Fogedby_2008}, \cite{Kim_2013}, \cite{Alves_2014}.
-In the closely related model of last passage percolation it has been proved that in $d=2$ with exponential or geometric edge-weights that $\chi=1/3$ and $\xi=2/3$ in $d=2$, see \cite{KurtShape}, \cite{KurtTransverse}, \cite{BalazsCatorTimo2006}.
+In the exactly solvable models of two-dimensional last passage percolation, it has been proved that $\chi=1/3$ and $\xi=2/3$, see \cite{KurtShape}, \cite{KurtTransverse}, \cite{BalazsCatorTimo2006}.